We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Fixing minor oil leaks is fairly straightforward, but first, make sure that your engine is cold and that your Excursion is parked on a level surface when you check the oil level as both of these things can cause the oil level to read low.
 Check our What is Leaking? video to see what type of fluid is leaking from your Excursion if you are unsure.

-Don't be caught in the fog with burnt out fog light bulbs2005 Ford Excursion Limited 6.8L V10
+Don't be the guy with your third brake light burnt out2005 Ford Excursion Limited 6.8L V10

 If your transmission is running low on fluid, be sure to add some - find out how to do this here!2005 Ford Excursion Limited 6.8L V10